Data Protection Centre/Microsoft 365/A Primer to Microsoft 365 eDiscovery Solutions

 • What are the data sources covered by Microsoft eDiscovery?

-• What is Microsoft 365 Core eDiscovery?
+• What is Microsoft 365 eDiscovery (Standard)?

-• What is Microsoft 365 Advanced eDiscovery?
+• What is Microsoft 365 Advanced (Premium) eDiscovery?

 • Access permissions in Microsoft 365 eDiscovery